-Special kind of phone box for policemen, they used to have them all over.
+Special kind of rozzer phone box, they used to have them all over.
 But this isn't a real one - the phone's just a dummy and the windows are the wrong size.
 We can't even get in it.
 Ordinary yale lock but nothing fits.
 But that's not the big question.
 See, you're missing the big question.